 is the William S. Tod Professor of Sociology and Public Affairs at Princeton University.
 She directs the Bendheim-Thoman Center for Research on Child Wellbeing, is a principal investigator of the Fragile Families and Child Wellbeing Study, and is Editor-in-Chief of the Future of Children.
 Her research interests include family demography, poverty and inequality, and social policy.
 She has written 5 books, including Fathers Under Fire (1998), Social Policies for Children (1996); Growing Up with a Single Parent (1994); Child Support and Child Wellbeing (1994); and Single Mothers and Their Children: A New American Dilemma (1986),and over 100 scholarly articles.
 She is a Past-President of the Population Association of America and has served on the boards of the American Sociological Association, the Population Association of America and the Institute of Medicine Board on Children Youth and Families.
 McLanahan is a Fellow of the American Academy of Political Science and a member of National Academy of Sciences.
 She currently serves on the Advisory Boards of the W.T.
 Grant Foundation, the Russell Sage Foundation, the National Poverty Center, the Robert Wood Johnson Foundation Health and Society Scholars program, and the Pew Charitable Trust Economic Mobility Project.

-is an Assistant Professor in the Department of Sociology.
+is a Professor in the Department of Sociology.
 His interests include social networks, quantitative methods, and web-based social research.
 One main area of his research has focused on developing network-based statistical methods for studying populations most at risk for HIV/AIDS.
 A second main area of work has been using the World Wide Web to collect and analyze social data in innovative ways.
 His research has been published in journals such as Science, Sociological Methodology, and Journal of the American Statistical Association.
 His papers have won the Outstanding Article Award from the Mathematical Sociology Section of the American Sociological Association and the Outstanding Statistical Application Award from the American Statistical Association.
 Popular accounts of his work have appeared in the New York Times, Wall Street Journal, Economist, and New Yorker.
 His research is currently funded by the National Science Foundation, National Institutes of Health, Joint United Nations Program for HIV/AIDS (UNAIDS), and Google.

 is the Laurance S. Rockefeller Professor of Sociology and International Affairs in the Woodrow Wilson School and the University Center for Human Values as well as Director of the Program in Law and Public Affairs at Princeton University.
 She joined the Princeton faculty in 2005 after nearly a decade on the faculty of the University of Pennsylvania School of Law, where she was the John J. O'Brien Professor of Comparative Law.
 Scheppele's work focuses on the intersection of constitutional and international law, particularly in constitutional systems under stress.
 After 1989, Scheppele studied the emergence of constitutional law in Hungary and Russia, living in both places for extended periods.
 After 9/11, Scheppele researched the effects of the international "war on terror" on constitutional protections around the world.
 Her many publications on both post-1989 constitutional transitions and on post-9/11 constitutional challenges have appeared in law reviews, social science journals and multiple languages.
 In the last two years, she has been a public commentator on the transformation of Hungary from a constitutional-democratic state to one that risks breaching constitutional principles of the European Union.